Artificial Intelligence, from opportunity to regulation

-Customer attrition – or churn – is a major issue for many companies: as the cost of acquiring customers is high in most industries, retaining them is necessary to ensure good profitability.
+Customer attrition – or churn – is a major issue of analysis for many companies: as the cost of acquiring customers is high in most industries, retaining them is necessary to ensure good profitability.
 Indeed, an already engaged customer continues to generate business with much less effort on the part of the company.
 This is not only true for businesses based on a recurring contract model, but also for one-off sales models, as the probability of reselling to a satisfied customer is higher than that of selling to a new prospect (some additional statistics).

 Attrition is sometimes natural – the customer no longer needs the product or service – but more often than not it is the result of a departure to a competing offer.
 This phenomenon is now amplified by the disruption brought about by the arrival of new digital players, sometimes more agile, that can meet customers’ aspirations in terms of digitalisation (for example in banking and insurance).